micwadeski/pacman/README.md

-#Pacman
+#Pacman Factory

-This is an exercise to mimic the Pacman game.
+This is an exercise designed to create Pacmen and send them through time and space at random directions and velocities.

 ##Description

 This is a coding exercise assigned through the MIT xPro "Professional Certificate in Coding: Full Stack Development with MERN" course.
-The object of this exercise is to create a very basic sample of Pacman's movement, using HTML, CSS, JavaScript, and an array of images.
+The purpose of this exercise was to simulate an incredibly simplified version of the Pacman arcade game using HTML, CSS, JavaScript, and array manipulation.

 ##Installation